Actor: 17th to 19th centuries

 England was late in introducing women on the stage compared to the rest of Western Europe.
 In the first half of the 17th century, women were still not allowed on the English stage.
 The English audience were first introduced to female actors by visiting foreign theatre companies.
 The perhaps first actress to perform in England was the Italian actress Angelica Martinelli, a member of a visiting Italian Commedia dell'arte company, who performed in England as early as 1578.
 The rare occurrence of foreign actresses during visits by foreign theatre companies, however, did not result in an English reform, and there were no professional native English actresses.
 In November 1629, a French theatre company was allowed to make a guest appearance at the Blackfriars Theatre in London, during which the actresses were "hissed, booed and pippin - pelted from the stage".
 When an eighteen-year Puritan prohibition of drama was lifted after the English Restoration of 1660, women began to appear on stage in England.
 Margaret Hughes is often credited as the first professional actress on the English stage.
 The prohibition against female actors ended during the reign of Charles II in part because he enjoyed watching actresses on stage.
 Specifically, Charles II issued letters patent to Thomas Killigrew and William Davenant, granting them the monopoly right to form two London theatre companies to perform "serious" drama, and the letters patent were reissued in 1662 with revisions allowing actresses to perform for the first time.

 In rest of Europe, the debut of women actors came later.
-However, this was normally not because of a ban on female actors, as had been the case in Western Europe, but rather because of the fact that Northern and Eastern Europe came late in establishing a national theater with professional native actors of their own.
+However, this was normally not because of a ban on female actors, as had been the case in Western Europe, but rather because Northern and Eastern Europe came late in establishing a national theater with professional native actors of their own.
 In Northern and Eastern Europe, foreign actresses appeared onstage decades before there were any native actors of any gender.

 One example of this was Sweden.
 There was never any ban for women performing on the stage in Sweden, and women appear to have performed on stage as soon as the first foreign theatre companies, that included women members, visited Sweden.
 In 1653, a Dutch theatre company performed at the royal court of queen Christina; this theatre company included female members - Ariana Nozeman, Elisabeth de Baer and Susanna van Lee who are believed to have been the likely first actresses to perform in Sweden.
 However, Sweden relied on foreign theatre companies for a long time and it took decades after the 1650s until native Swedish actresses appeared.
 The first national theatre to employ professional native actors, the Kungliga svenska skådeplatsen was inaugurated at the Stora Bollhuset in 1737; it is noted to have employed three female actors from the start, one of whom being Beata Sabina Straas.